Some real {Rel} trajectories in $\mathcal{H}(1,1)$ that are not recurrent: Non-recurrence of real Rel

+If one of the chosen representatives passes through $\zeta_1$ or $\zeta_2$, we replace it by a sufficiently small perturbation in $T\setminus\{\zeta_1,\zeta_2\}$.
+Such a perturbation does not change the modulo ${2}$ intersection computations below.

-Without loss of generality, we will assume that the lift of $I$ under $P$ has a left endpoint at the origin and the right endpoint is $( \textrm{length}(I),0)$.
-We will denote the intersection numbers of $I$ with the closed curves $\gamma$ and $\delta$ by $i(I,\gamma)$ and $i(I,\delta)$.
-By \Cref{lemma:Slits}, we care about these intersection numbers ${\rm mod }\, 2$.
-Once we fix the representatives of $\gamma$ and $\delta$ as in \Cref{fig:ChoiceofSlitOddcase}, we count the left endpoint of $I$ as intersecting $\gamma$.
-The right endpoint of $I$ is not an intersection with $\delta$.
-We use this ad hoc method to count the intersections for ease of exposition.
-This choice is not unique.
-We could have used a different technique that is invariant for the equivalent class of the closed path formed by the concatenation of $I$ and $I'$ in $H_1(T;\Z /2\Z)$.
+Without loss of generality, we assume that the lift of $I$ under $P$ has left endpoint at the origin and right endpoint at $(\length(I),0)$.
+We denote the modulo ${2}$ intersection numbers of $I$ with the chosen representatives of $\gamma$ and $\delta$ by